 Product added to cart

 Low whistles are part of a family of musical instruments which are the oldest melodic instrument in the world.
 In 2009, a vulture's bone excavated from a cave in Germany turned out to be a whistle not unlike the ones we have today.
-Dated at an astonishing 35,000 years old – to a time when Neanderthals and humans co-existed on the planet – it's the oldest known example of a musical instrument, and remarkably, according to the archaeologists who found it, it still works.
+Dated at an astonishing 35,000 years old, a time when Neanderthals and humans co-existed on the planet, it's the oldest known example of a musical instrument and remarkably, according to the archaeologists who found it, it still works.

-Unlike many musical instruments and styles, the low whistle has somehow avoided being formalised.
-There is little in the way of "accepted technique", it's more a case of "however you feel like playing", and so it has it has always retained lots of character, and been a musical instrument that is synonymous with "the folk".
+Unlike many musical instruments and styles, the Low whistle has somehow avoided being formalised.
+There is little in the way of "accepted technique" - it's more a case of "however you feel like playing" and so it has always retained lots of character and been a musical instrument that is synonymous with "the folk".